ektealexander/ak2-network/README.md

   - `sw4` — Catalyst 1000 (management IP 10.1.99.12)
   - `sw5` — Catalyst 1000 (management IP 10.1.99.13)

-Use the exact model names above when possible; if using virtual devices (e.g., IOSv/CSR), ensure they support HSRP and `cisco.ios` module operations.

 ## Cabling (as defined by the Ansible playbooks)